 - Bake the shortcake in the preheated oven for 8-10 minutes, until the cake is puffed and just turning a light brown.
 Place the pan on a cooling rack and allow it to cool completely.

 - Place the bowl and whisk attachment of your stand mixer into the freezer.

-Remove the bowl and whisk from the freezer and attach them to your stand mixer.
-Beat the whipping cream on high, adding in the confectioner's sugar after about 4 minutes has passed.
-Beat the cream until it is thick and holds soft peaks - about 9 minutes total.
+- Remove the bowl and whisk from the freezer and attach them to your stand mixer.
+Beat the whipping cream on high, adding in the confectioner’s sugar after it starts to thicken.
+Beat the cream until it is thick and holds soft peaks – about 4 minutes total.
 Reduce the speed to low and add in the softened mascarpone cheese, mixing it just until the cheese is incorporated.

 Assemble the shortcake: